 When pregnant women are admitted, their blood pressure, heart and respiratory rates, temperature, and weight are recorded, and presence or absence of edema is noted.
 A urine specimen is collected for protein and glucose analysis, and blood is drawn for a complete blood count (CBC), blood typing, and antibody screening.
 If routine laboratory tests were not done during prenatal visits, they should be done; these tests include screening for HIV, hepatitis B, syphilis, and group B streptococcal infection.

 A physical examination is done.
-While examining the abdomen, the clinician estimates size, position, and presentation of the fetus, using the Leopold maneuver (see figure Leopold maneuver).
+While examining the abdomen, the clinician estimates size, position, and presentation of the fetus, using the Leopold maneuver (see figure Leopold maneuver Leopold maneuver Labor consists of a series of rhythmic, involuntary or medically induced contractions of the uterus that result in effacement (thinning and shortening) and dilation of the uterine cervix.
+The... read more ).
 The clinician notes the presence and rate of fetal heart sounds, as well as location for auscultation.
 Preliminary estimates of the strength, frequency, and duration of contractions are also recorded.